persado/persado.github.io/_posts/2020-01-22-speed-up-rspec-boot-time.md

 Then run `bundle install` and `bundle exec spring binstub rspec` to create `bin/rspec`.

-Now, lets try this again and look at the load time, using the spring command:
+Now, let's try this again and observe the load time, this time using the spring command:

 `spring rspec spec/benchmarks/empty_spec.rb`
 `Finished in 1 second (files took 0.70336 seconds to load)`